r-devel/r-project-web/md/conferences.md

 -   The invited keynote lectures cover a broad spectrum of topics ranging from technical and R-related computing issues to general statistical topics of current interest.
 -   The user-contributed presentations are submitted as abstracts prior to the conference and may be related to (virtually) any R-related topic.
 The presentations are typically organized in sessions of either broad or special interest, which also comprise a "free" discussion format.
 Such a discussion format not only provides a forum for software demonstrations and detailed discussions but also supports the self-organization of the respective communities.
+-   The RFCC actively invites potential local organisers to submit proposals regarding future useR! conferences.
+Groups thinking about hosting a useR! conference are welcome to contact the RFCC by email at <R-conferences@r-project.org>.

 Usually, no proceedings are published for useR! conferences.